-Within a 90 min drive from Tin Dragon Cottages you can explore deserted white beaches, rain-forested mountains and stunning waterfalls in North East Tasmania.
+Within a 90 min drive from Tin Dragon Cottages you are off the beaten track where you can explore deserted white beaches, rain-forested mountains and stunning waterfalls in North East Tasmania.

 Although unsealed roads take you to best of the Mountains, waterfalls and beaches, a four-wheel drive vehicle is rarely needed to explore North East Tasmania.